-Ashay is an Assetic co-founder with over 20 years’ experience in strategic asset management.
-He has led the development of condition algorithms, valuation profiles and prediction analytics, and is passionate about applying this science to close the global infrastructure renewal gap.
-Ashay has a Directorship at the Asia Pacific Institute of Asset Management, is an adjunct professor of Strategic Asset Management at Bond University, a Bachelor of Engineering (Hons), and is a chartered professional member of the Institution of Engineers Australia.
+Mr. Prabhu, a cofounder of Assetic, has more than 20 years’ experience in strategic asset management.
+He has led the development of condition algorithms, valuation profiles, and prediction analytics, and is passionate about applying this science to close the global infrastructure renewal gap.
+He has a directorship at the Asia Pacific Institute of Asset Management and is an adjunct professor of Strategic Asset Management at Bond University.
+He has a bachelor of engineering degree and is a chartered professional member of the Institution of Engineers Australia.

 Zaha Hadid Architects

-Mr. Racana is Director of Zaha Hadid Architects (ZHA), one of the world’s leading practices in the field of architecture and urban design.
-He joined ZHA in 2000 to lead the MAXXI Contemporary Arts Centre project in Rome, receiver of the RIBA Sterling Prize in 2010, and became Director in 2013.
+Mr. Racana is Board Director of Zaha Hadid Architects (ZHA), one of the world’s leading practices in the field of architecture and urban design.

 State of Maryland